VidunderGunder/ml-ady-report/README.md

 ![Tools for the Job](images/tools-for-the-job.png)

+If a full size vehicle is not needed, MLAdy offers the benefit of using RC-variants of a suited vehicle for the job.

-MLAdy will not necessarily compete with other software platforms or frameworks, as the projects proposed framework is leaning more towards the realization and implementation of available technology - only developing solutions in-house if not available elsewhere.
-Other platforms will likely be of benefit as tools to make this possible.
-The project's goal is to make it as effective as possible to implement AI and robotics, not to create a standalone software suite.
+MLAdy will not compete with other software platforms or frameworks, as they will be used as tools.
+The project's goal is to implement AI and robotics, not to create a standalone software suite.

 The closest available alternatives to MLAdy's proposed framework may be [ROS](https://www.ros.org/) and [PyRobot](https://pyrobot.org/), widely used frameworks for making software relating to robots.
 MLAdy's framework will offer a more opinionated approach, prioritizing retrofitting, intuition and easy-of-use.
 Aspects of both frameworks may simplify some aspects down the line, and may be adopted by MLAdy.